apradhana/openvdb/openvdb_examples/vdb_example_fluids/docs.md

 ## Topology:
  - Pressure interior dof is derived from doing erodeActiveVoxel on velocity grid.
  - Pressure full dof is derived either from mVCurr or erodeActiveVoxel followed by dilateActiveVoxel on the velocity grid.

+ ## Where do I cut corners?
+  - In the creation of fullPressure grid from fluidPressure